MartinTheDragon/Nuclear-Tech-Mod-Remake/docs/contributing/localization/data_generation.md

 You'll be adding that country code to the `NuclearLanguageProviders` file.
 Simply append a constant value near the end of the file, just below and similar to the other ones in there.

 Next, you have to create a language-specific data generator under the `localisation` package.
-Right-click on that package, hover over 'New...', then click 'Kotlin Class/File' and just create a new file for now.
+Right-click on that package in the project view, hover over 'New...', then click 'Kotlin Class/File' and just create a new file for now.
 The file name should be similar to this one: `EnUsLanguageProvider`.

 Replace everything in that file with the following template and mind the placeholders: